carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 questions:
 - "How can I make more complex container images? "
 objectives:
-- "Explain how you can include files within Docker images when you build them."
+- "Explain how you can include files within Docker container images when you build them."
 - "Explain how you can access files on the Docker host from your Docker containers."
 keypoints:
 - Docker allows containers to read and write files from the Docker host.
-- You can include files from your Docker host into your Docker images by using the `COPY` instruction in your `Dockerfile`.
+- You can include files from your Docker host into your Docker container images by using the `COPY` instruction in your `Dockerfile`.
 ---

-In order to create and use your own containers, you may need more information than our previous example.
-You may want to use files from outside the container, that are not included within the container image, either by copying the files into the container, or by making them visible within the container from their existing location on your main system.
-You may also want to learn a little bit about how to install software within a running container or an image.
+In order to create and use your own container images, you may need more information than our previous example.
+You may want to use files from outside the container, that are not included within the container image, either by copying the files into the container image, or by making them visible within the container from their existing location on your host system.
+You may also want to learn a little bit about how to install software within a running container or a container image.
-This episode will look at these advanced aspects of running or building a container.
-Note that the examples will get gradually more and more complex -- most day-to-day use of containers can be accomplished using the first 1--2 sections on this page.
+This episode will look at these advanced aspects of running a container or building a container image.
+Note that the examples will get gradually more and more complex -- most day-to-day use of containers and container images can be accomplished using the first 1--2 sections on this page.

 ## Using scripts and files from outside the container